-- Class.
-The manufacturer and type of device.
-The Device Class is automatically assigned during discovery, at the same time as the Category.
-For more information about Device Classes, see the chapter on Managing Device Classes and Device Categories. - Organization.
-The Organization to which the device is assigned. - ID.
-The Device ID.
-This is a unique number that SL1 automatically assigns to the device during discovery. - State.
+- State.
 The current condition of the device, based upon events generated by the device.
-The device can have one of the following States: - o Critical.
-Device has a serious problem that requires immediate attention. - Major.
-Device has a problem that requires immediate attention. - Minor.
-Device has a less-serious problem. - o Notice.
+The device can have one of the following States: - ° Critical.
+Device has a serious problem that requires immediate attention. - ° Major.
+Device has a problem that requires immediate attention. - o Minor.
+Device has a less-serious problem. - ° Notice.
 Device has an informational event associated with it. - Healthy.
 Device is running with no problems. - Collection State.
 The current condition of data collection for the device.
-The device can have one or more of the following Collection States: - Active.
+The device can have one or more of the following Collection States: - ° Active.
 SL1 is collecting data from the device. - Unavailable.
-SL1 cannot connect to the device, and will not collect data from the device until the device becomes available. - User-Disabled.
+SL1 cannot connect to the device, and will not collect data from the device until the device becomes available.
+A physical device falls back to executing the availability ping every five minutes, unless you have critical ping enabled.
+Component devices get their availability calculated by the component discovery Dynamic Application of the parent device. - User-Disabled.
 SL1 is not currently collecting data from the device because the user has disabled collection. - System-Disabled.
-SL1 is not currently collecting data from the device because the system has disabled collection - Maintenance.
-SL1 is not currently collecting data from the device because it is currently in scheduled maintenance mode. - User-Initiated-Maintenance.
+SL1 is not currently collecting data from the device because the system has disabled collection. - Maintenance.
+SL1 is not currently collecting data from the device because it is currently in scheduled maintenance mode. - ° User-Initiated-Maintenance.
 SL1 is not currently collecting data from the device because it has manually been put into maintenance mode by a user. - Component Vanished.
 The component device has vanished, i.e. is not currently being reported by its root device.
 SL1 cannot collect data from the device at this time.